 Praise for How to Love a Forest

-“Ecological wisdom abounds in Tapper's story of restoration: wisdom that needs to be spread far, wide, and fast.” —Doug Tallamy, author of Nature's Best Hope
+“Ecological wisdom abounds in Tapper's story of restoration: wisdom that needs to be spread far, wide, and fast.” —Douglas W. Tallamy, author of Nature's Best Hope

-“Eloquent and thoughtful while also being informative and briming with lush descriptions…Readers will see forests through new eyes after reading Tapper's compelling and compassionate call to action.” —Booklist
+“Eloquent and thoughtful while also being informative and brimming with lush descriptions…Readers will see forests through new eyes after reading Tapper's compelling and compassionate call to action.” —Booklist

 Ethan Tapper